Mags713/HybridProject_2026/README.md

 &emsp;<ins>Usage:</ins>
 - Besides the final VCF a map of Sample IDs + populations is needed
+    - See format for Sample ID text file: *sample_IDs.txt*
 - To use run in command line:

       sbatch PixyPi.sh